xmpf/xmpf.github.io/content/posts/sova/index.md

 ---
-title: SOVA
+title: SOVA Android Trojan
+author: 0xishtar
 include_toc: true
-description: Static analysis of the SOVA Android Malware
+description: Malware analysis of the SOVA Android malware.
 ---

-## Static Analysis - AndroidManifest.xml
+## AndroidManifest.xml

+The Android manifest file contains a list of permissions, activities, and services that an app provides.
+It is a contract between the application and the Android operating system.

 #### Package Name